|

 Stock Tables:

-The standard gauge network of this company is a short branch line of
+The standard gauge network of BDWM is a short branch line of

 WM, from Wohlen to Meisterschwanden.
-The mixed gauge line from Wohlen
+Passenger service from Wohlen to

-Meisterschwanden has been cancelled from May 1997 on.
+Meisterschwanden has been cancelled since May 1997.
 Passengers are

 moved by bus.
 In 1999 Villmergen-Meisterschwanden was lifted, such that